Costco Meatballs - Air Fryer Tips + Recipe Ideas & Sauces

-These frozen meatballs are Italian flavored already, but still can be combined with a wide variety of dips and sauces.
+These frozen meatballs are Italian flavored already but can still be combined with a wide variety of dips and sauces.
 Insanely Good has a list of 20 meatball sauces and dips.

-My favorite options from the list include:
+My favorite options from the list include the following:

 - Swedish Meatball Sauce